Phenomenon of a stronger trapping behaviour in $\Lambda$-type quantum systems with symmetry: Introduction

-Quantum control is an wide direction in quantum physics with various existing and prospective applications to quantum technologies~\cite{KochEPJ2022,Brif2012,TannorBook2007,Gough2012,Ansel_Dionis_Arrouas_Peaudecerf_Guerin_Guery-Odelin_Sugny_2024}.
-An important problem in quantum control is the analysis of quantum control landscapes, which allows to determine the level of difficulty of finding controls for optimal manipulation of quantum systems in numerical or laboratory experiments.
-The analysis of quantum control landscapes takes its origin from the fundamental work~\cite{RHR}, where control landscapes for average values of quantum observables of $N$--level quantum systems were analyzed in the kinematic representation, when the controls are considered as matrix elements of the unitary evolution transformation.
-Ultimately important for practical applications is the analysis of the control landscape in the dynamical representation, when the control is the temporal shape of the laser field in the system Hamiltonian~\cite{HoRabitz2006}.
+Theoretical analysis of quantum control landscapes takes its origin from the fundamental work~\cite{RHR}, where control landscapes for average values of quantum observables of $N$--level quantum systems were analyzed in the kinematic representation, when the controls are considered as matrix elements of the unitary evolution operator.
+Ultimately important for practical applications is the analysis of quantum control landscapes in the dynamical representation, when the control is the temporal shape of the laser field in the system Hamiltonian~\cite{HoRabitz2006}.
 Despite large efforts, a rigorous analysis of the control landscape in the dynamical representation, including proof of existence or absence of traps, has remained a challenge which is not yet fully solved even now.
 The absence of traps was rigorously proven only for two-level quantum systems ($N=2$)~\cite{PechenPRA2012,VolkovJPA2021,VolkovPechenIzv}.
-Traps were discovered for some systems with $N\geq 4$ and for not very large control times~\cite{deFouquieresSchirmer} (for larger times these traps do dissapear).
-Kinematic control landscape for the trace fidelity objective function defined on $SU(N)$ was shown for $N\ge 5$ to have kinematic local extrema that are not global extrema~\cite{Birtea_Casu_Comanescu_2022}, but with a different choice of the quantum gate generation functional, similar kinematic traps on $SU(N)$ do not arise~\cite{deFouquieresSchirmer}.
-In~\cite{PechenTannor2011,PechenTannor2012}, examples of {\it third order traps} were constructed for special $N$--level degenerate quantum systems with $N\ge 3$.
-In particular, a $\Lambda$-atom which is a three-level quantum system with forbidden direct transition between ground and intermediate state [Fig.~\ref{Fig1:structure}(a)] was analyzed.
-In numerical simulations, possible existence of multiple local minima was revealed for time-minimum control of two-level open quantum systems with unbounded controls entering only in the Hamiltonian~\cite{Clark_Bloch_Colombo_Rooney_2020}.
-The problem of minimal time control for one qubit related to quantum control landscapes was studied~\cite{Hegerfeldt2013,Larocca2018,Ansel_Dionis_Arrouas_Peaudecerf_Guerin_Guery-Odelin_Sugny_2024}, and impulse controls were found in some cases.
-Impulses at the beginning and end of the optimal pulse-sequence were also found for the optimal population transfer in three-level stimulated Raman adiabatic passage system~\cite{Stefanatos_Paspalakis_2022,Evangelakos_Paspalakis_Stefanatos_2023}.
-A detailed analysis of reachable sets~\cite{Lokutsievskiy_Pechen_2021} and time-minimal control~\cite{Lokutsievskiy_Pechen_2024} for an open two-level quantum system has been performed.
-In~\cite{VolkovPechen}, some examples of traps of arbitrarily high order were constructed for some degenerated quantum systems.
-Second order traps were found for $\Lambda$-system~\cite{PechenTannor2011,PechenTannorReply,PechenTannor2012} based on the analysis of the Taylor expansion up to third order.
-In~\cite{PechenTannor2011,PechenTannorReply,PechenTannor2012}, this case was analyzed only for the anharmonic case, when transition frequencies between two pairs of neighboring states are different.
-The harmonic case, when these two transition frequencies are the same, was not treated.
+Traps were discovered for some systems with $N\geq 4$ and for not very large control times~\cite{deFouquieresSchirmer} (for larger times these traps disappear).
+Kinematic control landscape for the trace fidelity objective function defined on the $\operatorname{SU}(N)$ group for $N\ge 5$ was shown to have kinematic local extrema which are not global extrema~\cite{Birtea_Casu_Comanescu_2022}.
+However, similar kinematic traps on $\operatorname{SU}(N)$ were shown to not arise for a different choice of the quantum gate objective functional~\cite{deFouquieresSchirmer}.
+The landscape structure for various systems was studied using gradient-based optimized trajectories~\cite{Nanduri_Donovan_Ho_Rabitz_2013} and following exactly straight trajectories in the control space~\cite{Nanduri_Ho_Rabitz_2016}, it was exploited for uncertain or unknown quantum control systems~\cite{Wu_Ding_Dong_Wang_2019} with unsupervised machine learning~\cite{Niu_Boixo_Smelyanskiy_Neven_2019}, deep learning based on Alpha-Zero~\cite{Dalgaard_Motzoi_Sherson_2022}, etc. In numerical simulations, possible existence of multiple local minima was revealed for time-minimum control of two-level open quantum systems with unbounded controls entering only in the Hamiltonian~\cite{Clark_Bloch_Colombo_Rooney_2020} or in both Hamiltonian and dissipator~\cite{PetruhanovPechenPhotonics2023}.